Would players go? A look at issues surrounding the US Open - WHIZ News

 WOULD PLAYERS GO?

-The top two men in the rankings, No. 1 Djokovic and No. 2 Nadal, winners of the last eight major titles, expressed ambivalence in recent days.
-“The rules and regulations they informed us about, that we would have to follow in case we play in the U.S. Open, are really extreme,” Djokovic said in an interview with Serbian channel TV Prva.
-“They want to hold the tournament at any cost for economic reasons, which is completely understandable to me.
-But on the other side, the question is whether all this is achievable and how many players want to participate under those conditions.”
-Last week, Nadal was asked whether he planned to enter the tournament.
+The top two men in the rankings, No. 1 Djokovic and No. 2 Nadal, winners of the last eight major titles, expressed ambivalence.
+Djokovic went so far as to tell Serbia’s state broadcaster RTS on Tuesday that most players he’s talked to “were quite negative” about entering the U.S. Open and that for him, “as things stand, most probably the season will continue on clay at the beginning of September.”
+The hard-court U.S. Open is scheduled to begin main-draw play Aug.
+31; the clay-court French Open was moved from a May start to late September because of the COVID-19 outbreak.
+“The rules and regulations they informed us about, that we would have to follow in case we play in the U.S. Open, are really extreme,” Djokovic said in a previous interview with Serbian channel TV Prva.
+Last week, Nadal was asked whether he would be at the U.S. Open.
 “Today,” he said, “I will say, ‘No.’ In a couple of months?
 I don’t know.”

 WOULD FANS BE ALLOWED?